temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-timeout` (duration) -
   Fail a Workflow Task if it takes longer than `DURATION`.
 (Start-to-close timeout for a Workflow Task.)
 Default: 10s.
 * `--search-attribute` (string[]) -
-  Passes Search Attribute in key=value format.
+  Passes Search Attribute in KEY=VALUE format.
 Use valid JSON formats for value.
 * `--memo` (string[]) -
-  Passes Memo in key=value format.
+  Passes Memo in KEY=VALUE format.
 Use valid JSON formats for value.

 #### Options set for workflow start: